Hey, internet. I’m Steph.

 - “Are you afraid that people will hate you or want to hurt you?”

 - “What does being a man (or a woman) mean to you?”

 Given the fact that we’d intended to have sex with each other eventually these rules didn’t all apply.
 I asked him about hormone therapy, top surgery, his transition timeline, his junk–for lack of a better word–and even sex.
-I asked questions that I would never feel the need to ask a cis-gender male, but I did my best to be (and having asked Cam after-the-fact I believe I succeeded in being) respectful.
+I asked questions that I would never feel the need to ask a cis-gender male, but I did my best to be (and having asked Matt after-the-fact I believe I succeeded in being) respectful.

 A lot of questions came up, but not necessarily all at once and definitely not all that night.
 Transitioning is a process and so is understanding what it means to date a trans person.

-So, I began that process with Cam.
+So, I began that process with Matt.

 More on that process in part 2…